jakeajames/multi_path/README.md

     </dict>
     </plist>

-Remounting on 11.3.x is not complete and doesn't work properly.
-If you want to test you have to update offsets as stated in kern_utils.m
+Note: Remounting on 11.3.x is not complete and doesn't work properly.
+If you want to test or mess with it you have to update offsets as stated in kern_utils.m.